- 24/7 Free Consultation: (888) 424-5757 Tap Here To Call Us

 - Extreme contractions compressing the umbilical cord;

-- Decreased blood and oxygen supply, leading to fetal distress;
+- Decreased blood and oxygen supply;

 - Increased risk of emergency interventions, such as C-sections.

-A skilled Chicago birth injury lawyer can investigate whether negligence played a role in your child’s injuries and help you seek compensation for medical costs, therapy, and long-term care.
+A skilled Chicago birth injury lawyer can investigate whether negligence played a role in your child’s injuries and help you seek maximum compensation for medical costs, therapy, and long-term care.

+When umbilical cord compression is not properly managed, the consequences can be devastating.
 Families facing the lifelong medical and financial burdens of these birth injuries should not have to bear the costs alone, especially when negligence is to blame.

-If medical professionals fail to properly monitor your baby’s condition, delay treatment, or mismanage complications during the labor and delivery process, they may be liable for medical malpractice.
+If medical professionals fail to properly monitor your baby’s condition, delay treatment, or mismanage birth complications during the labor and delivery process, they may be liable for medical malpractice.
 Filing a birth injury lawsuit can:

 - Secure compensation for medical bills, therapy, and future care;